 The SSP (Species Survival Plan) organizes the breeding of many endangered animals held in AZA-accredited zoos.
-Our pair of clouded leopards had a cub born here on April 25, 2014, who now currently lives at the Little Rock Zoo in Arkansas
+Our pair of clouded leopards had a cub born here on April 25, 2014, who now currently lives at the Little Rock Zoo in Arkansas.

-Humans, tigers and leopards
+Humans, tigers, leopards

 Nocturnal nature and climbing ability